slaclab/k2eg/README.md

 It reveice command from a specific kafka's topic and permit to inject EPICS  data torwards other topics.

 ## Implementation Status
+Actual implementation receive command and interpret command and uses only JSON serializaiton (described later).
+It's lack of cluster management and other advanced feature

 ```[tasklist]
 ### Command Task List
 - [x] Get Command